Roundups

 Protein powders

-I researched the 15 most popular protein powders, both regular, plant based, and lactation, and reviewed them below.
+I researched the 30 most popular protein powders, both regular, plant based, and lactation, and reviewed them below to help you find the right protein powder for you.

 There are also infographics that compare five different metrics for each brand of protein powder: price, quality of ingredients, ratio of protein per serving, overall taste, and whether or not you can find it in stores.

-The metrics are shown by one, two, or three stars.
-Each metric has specific criteria that determines how many stars, and three stars is the highest rating.
+The metrics are shown by one, two, or three icons.
+Each metric has specific criteria that determines how many starsor dollar signs, and three icons is the highest rating.
 The criteria are as follows:

 • Price: I calculated the unit price (price per pound) of each brand and assigned it to one of three price ranges - $20/lb or less, $21-$30/lb, and $30+/lb.
-The higher the unit price, the less stars the protein powder was given.
+The higher the unit price, the more dollar signs the protein powder was given.

 • Protein: a rating that shows how protein-dense the powder is.
 Some brands only have 13 grams per scoop and others have 30 grams of protein.
 A three star rating has at least 25 grams per serving, two stars has 20-25 grams, and one star has less than 20 grams per serving.